 From 2021 onwards, all students in Nanyang Girls’ High School will complete a four-year curriculum in ICT, Data and Computer Science Curriculum, to empower our graduates in riding the wave of Artificial Intelligence (A.I.) in transforming society and building knowledge.

-After completing core modules in Google Workspace collaboration tools, Data Analysis using EXCEL, Data Visualisation using Tableau, and Computer Programming using Python, students will have the baseline computational thinking experiences to engage in research projects in Upper Secondary, higher education and future careers.
+After completing core modules in Google Workspace and Microsoft 365 collaboration tools, Data Analysis using EXCEL, Data Visualisation using Tableau, and Computer Programming using Python, students will have the baseline computational thinking experiences to engage in research projects in Upper Secondary, higher education and future careers.
 For example:

 - Analysing corpus of text to derive patterns in word usage over historical periods and current social media platforms